 Hotlinking is a technique that is frowned upon on the Internet.
-This happens if you upload a file to your webserver and someone else links to that file directly effectively using your bandwidth to display and / or spread the file on his website.
-This happens most often with images but it could also be happening with all other files such as zip or pdf.
+This happens if you upload a file to your webserver and someone else links to that file directly, effectively using your bandwidth to display and or spread the file on the third party website.
+This happens most often with images, but it could also be happening with other file formats such as zip or pdf files.

 To use them you simply upload a file called .htaccess to a directory on your website and edit it with the following information to prevent hotlinking: